Enjoy world-famous Sicilian food while visiting the best heritage sites

-• Enjoy a hands-on cookery class with a local chef in Trapani
+• Enjoy a hands-on cookery class with a local chef in Erice

-• Sample a variety of local specialities during the included produce and wine tastings
+• Sample a variety of local specialities on produce and wine tastings

-• Visit unique heritage sites and Baroque cities, including Agrigento and Noto
+• Explore unique heritage sites and baroque cities, including Agrigento and Noto

 Palermo: B&B Hotel Quattro Canti (nights 1-2)